effektif/admin-docs/docs/troubleshooting.rst

         java -version

-    Section :ref:`install-java` explains how to install the correct Java version.
+    The :ref:`install-java` section explains how to install the correct Java version.

 Problem:
     Executing a MongoDB command yields the error message ``errmsg: “unauthorized”`` or  ``errmsg: “auth fails”``\ .